Menen Liben Amede: Life

 She married first to Alula of Yejju (sometime governor of Damot and then of Gojjam), with whom she had a son, Ras Ali II of Yejju around the year 1819.
 After the death of her first spouse, she married the future emperor Yohannes III.

 Regency

-On a meeting of the chief nobles of the Yejju at the dynastic capital of Debre Tabor, after the death of Ras Dori on July 1831, Dori's cousin, Menens son Ali was appointed Ruler of Begemder and Imperial Regent at the age of 12.
+On a meeting of the chief nobles of the Yejju at the dynastic capital of Debre Tabor, after the death of Ras Dori in July 1831, Dori's cousin, Menens son Ali was appointed Ruler of Begemder and Imperial Regent at the age of 12.
 As his father Alula was dead by this time and Ali was a minor, a council of regents was appointed from the nobles of that people.
 However, Menen soon came to control this council and exerted much influence over political decisions for the next decade.

 A palace was built for Menen Liben Amede, though it was not as large as her son's.